Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games

-\textbf{(d) Her Story}~\cite{barlow2015herstory} is an interactive adventure game where players explore police interview clips to uncover a hidden truth.
+\textbf{(d) Her Story}~\citep{barlow2015herstory} is an interactive adventure game where players explore police interview clips to uncover a hidden truth.
 (1) \emph{Game state}: History of queries and search results with metadata for the first 5 clips (visual description, date, viewing status, and transcript if played).
 (2) \emph{Action space}: Searching for clips with keywords, or selecting a video to play.
 (3) \emph{Evaluation task}: Uncover the truth; Performance is measured by the number of distinct video clips viewed to complete the game.

-\textbf{(e) Pokémon Red}~\cite{gamefreak1996pokemonred} is a turn-based role-playing game where a player explores, collects Pokémon, and battles other trainers to progress the storyline.
+\textbf{(e) Pokémon Red}~\citep{gamefreak1996pokemonred} is a role-playing game where a player explores, collects Pokémon, and battles other trainers to progress the storyline.
 (1) \emph{Game state}: Player’s location, party Pokémon (species, level, HP, status), inventory, battle state, and screen text.
 (2) \emph{Action space}: Choosing high-level tools or low-level joypad actions.
-(3) \emph{Evaluation task}: Defeat Brock, the first gym leader; Progress measured by how many of 12 predefined storyline flags are triggered within a step limit.
+(3) \emph{Evaluation task}: Defeat Brock, the first gym leader; Progress measured by how many of 12 predefined storyline flags are triggered.

-\textbf{(f) Darkest Dungeon}~\cite{redhook2016darkestdungeon} is a turn-based role-playing game where heroes explore dungeons while managing stress and resources.
+\textbf{(f) Darkest Dungeon}~\citep{redhook2016darkestdungeon} is a role-playing game where heroes explore dungeons while managing stress and resources.
 (1) \emph{Game state}: Party status (character stats, health, stress, and status effects), available skills, and enemy encounters.
 (2) \emph{Action space}: Combat actions like `attack’, `heal’, and `swap’.
-(3) \emph{Evaluation task}: Complete the first expedition; Performance is measured by the sum of the successful combats, the survived heroes, and their remaining stress capacities.
+(3) \emph{Evaluation task}: Complete the first expedition; Performance is measured by the sum of the successful combats, the survived heroes, and their remaining stress.

-\textbf{(g) Minecraft}~\cite{mojang2011minecraft} is an open-ended sandbox game where players explore a world, gather resources, and survive by placing and breaking blocks.
-(1) \emph{Game state}: The player's position, inventory, health status, the nearby blocks and biome, etc. (2) \emph{Action space}: Executable JavaScript code within the Mineflayer environment~\cite{prismarinejs2013}.
+\textbf{(g) Minecraft}~\citep{mojang2011minecraft} is an open-ended sandbox game where players explore a world, gather resources, and survive by placing and breaking blocks.
+(1) \emph{Game state}: The player's position, inventory, health status, the nearby blocks and biome, etc. (2) \emph{Action space}: Executable JavaScript code within the Mineflayer environment~\citep{prismarinejs2013}.
 (3) \emph{Evaluation task}: Crafting a target item; performance is measured by whether the item is collected in the inventory.